UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

 It will almost always work -- but the *almost* will drive you crazy.

 It is "possible" that the file got deleted by another process in the precise moment between checking for it and opening it.
 Rare, but possible.
-But catching the exception will always work.
+Catching the exception will always work -- even in that rare case.

 Example from mailroom exercise: